Interfaith Community Service Initiative

 How to become a formal partner of Tri-C

-We ask that your faith-based organization complete the online form (below) and;
+We ask that your faith-based organization complete the online form (below).

-Please identify one or more Volunteer Education Coordinator(s) within your organization to work with Cuyahoga Community College and receive periodic updates about credit and non-credit programs, special events and activities, and training opportunities that may be of interest to your members.
+Please identify one or more Volunteer Education Coordinator(s) within your organization to work with Tri-C and receive periodic updates about credit and non-credit programs, special events and activities, and training opportunities that may be of interest to your members.

 Areas of interest to your members may include: